-a.
-Publications of basic science, clinical, educational or public health articles, chapters, or monographs, case reports, improved methods of dental treatment, innovative solutions to special clinical problems, and new or improved dental instrumentation.

-b.
-Documentation of major responsibility for published findings c.
-Invitations to present findings at regional, national and/or international conferences or symposia d.
-Evidence of continued, competitively awarded funding from institutional, federal, private, and/or industrial sources e.
-Evidence of impact on the field reflected by the frequency of citation of manuscripts h.
-Evidence of the success of students in achieving their professional or advanced training aspirations in research i.
-Letters of support regional, national or international peer reviewers
+- a.
+Publications of basic science, clinical, educational or public health articles, chapters, or monographs, case reports, improved methods of dental treatment, innovative solutions to special clinical problems, and new or improved dental instrumentation. - b.
+Documentation of major responsibility for published findings - c.
+Invitations to present findings at regional, national and/or international conferences or symposia - d.
+Evidence of continued, competitively awarded funding from institutional, federal, private, and/or industrial sources - e.
+Evidence of impact on the field reflected by the frequency of citation of manuscripts - f.
+Patent awards - g.
+Competitively awarded research prizes - h.
+Evidence of the success of students in achieving their professional or advanced training aspirations in research - i.
+Letters of support regional, national or international peer reviewers - Participation in at least one of the mentioned activities would be sufficient to meet the requirements of scholarly activity for the CDM.